Emine Erdoğan: African Handicrafts Market and Culture House

 "African Handicrafts Market and Culture House" project (Afrika El Sanatları Pazarı ve Kültür Evi) strives to contribute to the solution of African women's problems concerning education and healthcare through profit-free marketing of products handmade by African women.
 Moreover, the project has the goal of functioning as a meeting point of African cultures and contributing to the deepening of Turkey-Africa relations.

 Zero Waste

 The "Zero Waste" Project (Sıfır Atık), directed by the Ministry of Environment and Urban Planning, has the objective to prevent squandering, to reduce the waste amount and to encourage waste recycling.
 It also aims for the installation of an effective collection system.
+Erdoğan is the first chair of the United Nations Advisory Board of Eminent Persons on Zero Waste, which shares good practices internationally, including reducing methane emissions from waste management.

-Hermès controversy
+Luxury items controversy

+In 2019, some photos of her appeared holding a Hermès handbag, amid calls for French goods boycott.
+She files suit against the journalist Ekşi Sözlük for posting negative comments about her related to the luxury bag.

-In June 2020, a court ordered to block access to the Ekşi Sözluk webpages that focus on Emine Erdoğan wearing an Hermès handbag.
+In June 2020, a court ordered to block access to the Sözlük webpages that focus on Emine Erdoğan wearing an Hermès handbag.
 In the same month, Evrensel journalist Ender İmrek had to appear in court to face an accusation for not reporting positively on her while criticizing her for wearing a Hermès bag worth $50,000.

+In September 2021, she also drew attention for wearing a Chopard brand watch that starts at $35,000.